of 14 parts and was an easy build. The instruction sheet consisted of two

-Then, from below the face, I sprayed a 5:3:1 mix of Flat Flesh, White and
+Then, from below the face, I sprayed a darker 5:3:1 mix of Flat Flesh,

-Flat Brown and from above I sprayed a 12:6:1 mix of White, Flat Flesh and
+White and Flat Brown and from above, a lighter 12:6:1 mix of White, Flat

-Red.
-This brought out light and shadows, highlighting facial contours.
+Flesh and Red.
+This brought out light and shadows, highlighting facial

 with a 4:2:1 mix of White, Flat Flesh and Red for added realism.
 Clear